fcoelhomrc/fcoelhomrc/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&text=Welcome%20to%20my%20profile!&height=160&fontColor=ffffff)

-I'm currently enrolled at a Master's degree in Engineering Physics.
-My main interest is optics & photonics, more specifically strategies to apply it to computation.
+I'm currently enrolled at a Master's degree in Engineering Physics, and an assistant researcher at INESC-TEC's Center of Applied Photonics.
+My main interest is optics & photonics, more specifically I study strategies to apply these concepts to computation.

 # Past projects